paulmillr/noble-curves/README.md

 `secp256k1_FROST`, and `schnorr_FROST` (Taproot-compatible secp256k1).
 Signing has two rounds: selected signers commit first, then produce signature shares.

-> [!WARNING]
-> The FROST code is new and has not been audited yet.
-> It passes the imported `frost-rs` vectors/examples and local regression tests.

 ```js
 import { p256_FROST } from '@noble/curves/nist.js';